OTTAWA NEPEAN CANADIANS BASEBALL CLUB - CODE OF CONDUCT - Amended and Adopted on October 26, 2020

 g. abusing playing equipment or the playing area;

-h. consuming tobacco, alcohol, cannabis, or illegal substances on the field, in the dugout, in the stands, or in the clubhouse, at any ONC sanctioned competition;
+h. consuming tobacco, alcohol, cannabis, or illegal substances on the field, in the dugout, or in the stands, at any ONC sanctioned competition;

 i. any other unreasonable conduct which brings the game, or the ONC, into disrepute, including but not limited to, abusive use of alcohol or illegal substances, use of alcohol or illegal substances while acting in any league capacity.